Mikey Williams (basketball, born 2004)

-Michael Anthony Williams (born June 26, 2004) is an American college basketball player for the Sacramento State Hornets.
-He previously played for the UCF Knights during the 2024-25 season.
+Michael Anthony Williams (born June 26, 2004) is an American college basketball player in the NCAA transfer portal.
+He previously played for the UCF Knights and Sacramento State Hornets.

 Early life

 Williams grew up playing under the guidance of his father and mother.
 In his childhood, he mainly played on an outdoor court in his apartment complex.
 In elementary school, Williams was often involved in fights with bullies.
 Yet this played as a key role in development for his mentality and play-style throughout the future of his basketball career.
 He worked as a ball boy for San Ysidro High School head coach Terry Tucker, who said that "he couldn't keep (Williams) out of the gym."
 In sixth grade while playing with the San Diego Sharks, Williams had his first official game dunk at 12 years old (April 15, 2017).
 He went on to play for the Malcolm Thomas All-Stars travel team.
 In seventh and eighth grades, he was ranked the number one player in the 2023 class by the Naismith National Youth All-American Report.
 In eighth grade, Williams joined the North Coast Blue Chips Amateur Athletic Union (AAU) team, where he rose to fame while playing alongside Bronny James.
 In 2019, he played for the Compton Magic on the AAU circuit.